sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Beginning at 6th level, you set custom virtual avatars and rerouters that allow you to appear however you like online.

-Whenever you communicate through a device you may choose to look and sound like a specific person youíre familiar with, an online persona, or simply as an unknown figure.
+Whenever you communicate through a device you may choose to look and sound like a specific person you√≠re familiar with, an online persona, or simply as an unknown figure.
 Creatures can see through this ruse by making an Insight check against your clever tricks save DC, but on a success it

 remains unclear who you are, only revealing that your transmission is masked.
 In addition, you can reroute your location data to a different false location, and successful counter hacking attempts to trace your location only yield your chosen false location.

 Virulent Hacker

-At 14th level, youíve created devastating viruses and learned how to convince the unwary to let you into their systems.
+At 14th level, you√≠ve created devastating viruses and learned how to convince the unwary to let you into their systems.
 As an action, you may target a sentient device, an augmented creature, or a creature currently crewing or piloting a device that can hear you.
 The target makes a Charisma saving throw against your clever tricks save DC or you infect it with an insidious computer virus.
 So long as you remain hacking the device any attack rolls, ability checks, or saving throws made by or made using the hacked device have disadvantage.
 Once you use this feature, you cannot do so again until after you finish a long rest.

 ###### Sleuth

 Sometimes you need a rogue to catch a rogue, and sleuths have to be familiar with all the tricks of the trade.
-Sometimes, the only difference is what side of the law youíre on.
+Sometimes, the only difference is what side of the law you√≠re on.
 Sleuths are experts at uncovering the truth, following clues, and solving mysteries.
 Some are detectives employed by the government, while others operate solo as private investigators or as part of a group.

 Natural Intuition